 Early Life and Education

-Dmitry Arkadievich Mazepin was born on April 18, 1968, in Minsk, Byelorussian SSR, Soviet Union.
+Dmitry Mazepin was born on April 18, 1968, in Minsk, Byelorussian SSR, Soviet Union.
 He graduated from the Suvorov Military Academy in Minsk in 1985.
-He served as a military interpreter in Afghanistan from 1986 to 1988.
+He then served as a military interpreter in Afghanistan between 1986 and 1988.
 In 1992, he graduated from the MGIMO University's Department of Economics.
-He also holds a degree from the Saint Petersburg Institute for Economics and Management.
+He earned a PhD from the Saint Petersburg Institute for Economics and Management in 2012.

 Rise to Success